-(a) The following requirements and provisions apply to any
+(a) The following requirements and provisions apply to any bond required:

-bond required:

-- (1) Except as otherwise provided by the terms of the bond, sureties and the conservator are jointly and severally liable. with the conservator and with each other. - (2) By executing the bond of a conservator, the a surety submits to the jurisdiction of the court that issued letters to the primary obligor in any proceeding pertaining to the fiduciary duties of the conservator and naming in which the surety is named as a party-respondent.
-Notice of any proceeding must be delivered to the surety or mailed by registered or certified mail to the address shown in the court records at the place where the bond is filed and to any other address then known to the petitioner. - (3) On petition of a successor conservator or any interested person, a proceeding may be brought against a surety for breach of the obligation of the bond of the conservator. - (4) The bond of the conservator is not void after the first recovery but may be proceeded against from time to time until the whole penalty is exhausted liability under the bond is satisfied. - (b) A proceeding may not be brought against a surety on any matter as to which an action or proceeding against the primary obligor is barred.by adjudication or a statute of limitations.
+(1) Except as otherwise provided by the terms of the bond, sureties are jointly and severally liable with the conservator and with each other.

+(2) By executing the bond of a conservator, the surety submits to the jurisdiction of the court that issued letters to the primary obligor in any proceeding pertaining to the fiduciary duties of the conservator and naming the surety as a party respondent.
+Notice of any proceeding must be delivered to the surety or mailed by registered or certified mail to the address shown in the court records at the place where the bond is filed and to any other address then known to the petitioner.

+(3) On petition of a successor conservator or any interested person, a proceeding may be brought against a surety for breach of the obligation of the bond of the conservator.

+(4) The bond of the conservator is not void after the first recovery but may be proceeded against from time to time until the whole penalty is exhausted.

+(b) a proceeding may not be brought against a surety on any matter as to which an action or proceeding against the primary obligor is barred by adjudication or a statute of limitations.

 SECTION 416.
 COMPENSATION AND EXPENSES.
+If not

-If not otherwise compensated for services rendered, a guardian, conservator, attorney lawyer for the respondent, attorney lawyer whose services resulted in a protective order or in an order beneficial to a protected person's estate, and any other person appointed by the court is entitled to reasonable compensation from the estate.
-Compensation may be paid and expenses reimbursed without court order, but, if the court later determines that the compensation to be is excessive or the expenses to be are inappropriate, the amount determined to be excessive or inappropriate amount must be repaid to the estate.
+otherwise compensated for services rendered, a guardian, conservator, attorney for the respondent, attorney whose services resulted in a protective order or in an order beneficial to a protected person's estate and any other person appointed by the court is entitled to reasonable compensation from the estate.
+Compensation may be paid and expenses reimbursed without court order, but if the court later determines the compensation to be excessive or the expenses to be inappropriate, the amount determined to be excessive or inappropriate must be repaid to the estate.